microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-stream-analytics-cosmos-db.md

 ![Azure Stream Analytics Query](media/iot-workbench-stream-analytics-and-cosmos-db-query.png)

 Output and input have already been generated automatically by default (in the example above, the output is `cosmosdb-a94a5672-867c-6b4e-db41-872d6e01e4bf`, and input is `iothub-ff8feba1-b114-48de-d8c4-d25e7efa4864`).
-And you have no need to change them. `*` here is the same as SQL, means data in all feilds.
+And you have no need to change them. `*` means selecting data in all fields, which is the same as SQL.

-You can select specific feild data from input and export it into output.
-For example, your device sends data in such JSON format to IoT Hub:
+You can select specific field data from input and export it into output.
+For example, your device sends data in the following JSON format:

 ```json
 {